thtexpert/inav/docs/Flettner.md

 The _Servo Output Mixer_ generates the individual Servo signal to move the Swashplate as given by the _Swash Plate Mixer_.

-The Flettner platform inherits all features, limitations and capabilities from the AIRPLANE platform type.
-The mixer occuoies the first 6 servos of the servomixer.
+The Flettner platform inherits all features, limitations and capabilities from the MULTICOPTER platform type.
+The mixer occupies the first 6 servos of the servomixer.
+Manual mode selection is possible for tiltrotor.

+System uses multicopter PID controller.

 ## CLI Command Reference